 You may constantly be bombarded with new matters that should worry you and your family.
 Don’t buy anything containing BPA.
 Stay away from the microwave.
 Only store your cooking in glass containers, not plastic.

-Now your neighbors are telling you about indoor air quality (or IAQ) in Mint Hill.
+Now your neighbors are telling you about indoor air quality (or IAQ) in Charlotte.
 You can’t use anything with chemicals to sanitize your home.
 You need to invest in an air purification system.
 You need to use essential oils and not air fresheners.